AppIntro/AppIntro/README.md

 }
 ```

-The API is quite low-level but therefore highly customizeable.
+The API is quite low-level, therefore highly customizable.
 The interface contains two methods:

 - `getDefaultBackgroundColor`: Return the default background color (i.e. the background color the slide has in non-sliding state) of the slide here.
 - `setBackgroundColor(int)`: This method will be called while swiping between two slides.
 Update the background color of the view to which the transition should be applied.